Soukous: Europe and the United States

-Concurrently, the M'Bamina orchestra ventured to Paris before seeking audiences in Italy in 1972.
-In Paris, an expanding African nightlife scene emerged, with clubs such as Keur Samba, the first of its kind near the Place de la Concorde, opening in 1975, followed by the Black and White Club, Atlantis, Timmy's, L'Alizé, and Au Petit Tam-Tam.
-By the late 1970s, many of Zaire's top musicians were touring Europe and choosing not to return home.
-Pablo 'Porthos' Lubadika arrived in Paris in 1979 with singer Sam Mangwana through Lomé, Togo, after recording under the name the African All Stars.
-Mangwana, having collaborated with nearly every prominent figure in Congo, relocated to Abidjan in 1978 to pursue better opportunities.
-He formed a new band of Congolese economic exiles, who became regulars in Parisian session bands.
-The African All Stars' breakout hit, "Suzana Coulibaly", released on 31 December 1979, featured "simple, repetitive rhythms" at a faster tempo than traditional Congolese rumba.
-Mangwana's exclamation "soukous sophistiqué" as Lokassa Ya M'Bongo and Rigo Star crafted a "rock-solid" sebene solidified the record's direction, initiating an independent musical movement targeting the international market.
-As their influence grew, the African All Stars adapted the fast, rough stylings of youth bands in Brazzaville and Kinshasa, introducing this new tempo globally.
+At the same time, the orchestra M'Bamina ventured to Paris before seeking audiences in Italy in 1972.
+By the late 1970s, many leading Zairean musicians were touring Europe and increasingly choosing to remain abroad.
+Guitarist Pablo Lubadika Porthos arrived in Paris in 1979 with singer Sam Mangwana through Lomé, Togo, after recording under the name African All Stars.
+Mangwana, who had previously collaborated with many major Congolese musicians, had moved to Abidjan in 1976 in search of better opportunities and later formed a new band of Congolese economic exiles, who became regular performers in Paris studio sessions.
+African All Stars gained attention with their hit "Suzana Coulibaly", which premiered on 31 December 1979.
+The song featured "simple, repetitive rhythms" played at a faster tempo than rumba.
+Mangwana's exclamation "soukous sophistiqué" as Lokassa Ya M'Bongo and Rigo Star crafted a "rock-solid" sebene solidified the record's direction and initiated an independent musical movement targeting the international market.
+As their popularity increased, African All Stars adapted the faster and rougher styles developing among youth bands in Brazzaville and Kinshasa, and helped spread this sound internationally.